Lessons in Regional Resilience: Case Studies on Regional Climate Collaboratives

 - what funding sources are being tapped, and

 - the roles and initiatives each collaborative is pursuing.

 A synthesis report, Lessons in Regional Resilience, explores these themes while addressing the challenges and benefits of regional collaboration, drawing on illustrative examples from the individual case studies throughout.
 The report also discusses factors that might affect how regional collaboratives may evolve their organizational structures as they mature.
 For example, the report explores how a collaborative’s organizational structure can affect its eligibility for different sources of federal funding.

-This work was completed in partnership with the five collaboratives pursuing regional adaptation initiatives across California and coordinating through the Alliance of Regional Collaboratives for Climate Adaptation (ARCCA) and with generous support from the Kresge Foundation.
+This work was completed in partnership with the five collaboratives pursuing regional adaptation initiatives across California that are coordinating through the Alliance of Regional Collaboratives for Climate Adaptation (ARCCA), and with generous support from the Kresge Foundation.